-- Chronological Retention time policy: - Store the objects for a predefined time e.g. 3 years - - -Event-based retention protection: - The storage time depends on an event e.g. 70 years after client death - Deletion Suspend / Resume: - Suspend deletion of certain files-e.g. the end of action at law
+- Chronological retention time policy: - Store the objects for a predefined time e.g. 3 years - - -Event-based retention protection: - The storage time depends on an event e.g. 70 years after client's death - Deletion Suspend / Resume: - Suspend deletion of certain files e.g. the end of an investigation